 The Prairie School: What It Is and Where It Comes From

 Prairie School is not a style that developed gradually across the country.
 It originated in one place at one time: Chicago, around 1900, under the influence of Frank Lloyd Wright and a cohort of architects including George W. Maher and Walter Burley Griffin.
-The Chicago Architecture Center places its emergence at approximately 1900 and its decline at around 1915.
-Some examples were built through 1920, but the movement’s productive period is concentrated in roughly fifteen years.
+The movement’s productive period is concentrated in roughly fifteen years, with most examples built between 1900 and 1915 and some extending to 1920.

 The design philosophy was a direct response to Victorian architecture’s verticality, ornamental complexity, and historical revival.
 Prairie architects rejected all of that.
 Their stated goal was an architecture rooted in the Midwestern landscape, honest in its materials, and horizontal in its massing.
 The building should appear to belong to the ground rather than rise above it.

-The Frank Lloyd Wright-Prairie School of Architecture Historic District in Oak Park contains over 80 buildings designed by Wright and associated Prairie architects.
+The National Register of Historic Places documents the Frank Lloyd Wright-Prairie School of Architecture Historic District in Oak Park, which contains over 80 buildings designed by Wright and associated Prairie architects.
 Beyond Oak Park, documented examples exist in River Forest, Riverside, Evanston, Glencoe, Winnetka, and Highland Park.
-If you own a North Shore home built between 1900 and 1920 with a flat or shallow hipped roof, long horizontal window bands, and thin brick in horizontal courses, you are likely maintaining a Prairie School property.
+Evanston’s residential stock, the oldest on the North Shore with a median home age of 1939, includes some of the best-preserved Prairie examples outside Oak Park.
+Glencoe specifically documents several homes designed by Prairie School architects, including Barry Byrne, and carries local landmark designations that require preservation-grade repair methods.

 Roman Brick: Dimensions and Design Logic

 Roman brick is a specific manufactured unit.
-Its nominal dimensions are 12 inches long by 4 inches high by 4 inches deep.
+Its nominal dimensions are 12 inches long by 2 inches high by 4 inches deep.
 The actual fired dimensions are approximately 11.625 inches long by 1.625 inches high by 3.625 inches deep, with a 3/8-inch mortar joint bringing the nominal course height to 2 inches.
-Standard modern brick measures 7.625 inches long by 2.25 inches high by 3.625 inches deep.
+Standard modern brick material properties put the standard unit at 7.625 inches long by 2.25 inches high by 3.625 inches deep.
 Roman brick is longer and substantially thinner, with a height-to-length ratio that emphasizes the horizontal dimension in every course.

 When Roman brick is laid in a wall, each course reads as a horizontal band rather than as a stack of individual units.
 The eye follows the course line across the facade.
 Wright used this consistently.
 On the Robie House in Hyde Park, he enhanced the horizontal reading further by using cream-colored mortar in the horizontal joints and brick-colored mortar in the vertical joints, so that the verticals nearly disappear against the brick face.
 The horizontal shadow lines are the only joint the eye registers.